Find out the skills, qualifications and experience you need for a career in this sector

 How do I find a graduate job in science and pharmaceuticals?

-Large science-based companies will advertise vacancies for graduate schemes and jobs on their websites.
 You can search for jobs in trade magazines and the specialist press, such as New Scientist, or through sector-specific recruitment agencies.
+Professional bodies such as the British Pharmacological Society (BPS) advertise graduate roles too, and also provide advice to job hunters who are looking for work.

 To find jobs in the science and pharmaceuticals sector, search graduate jobs.